Passengers checking flight status and waiting in queues at Palma de Mallorca airport amid a Ryanair ground-staff strike

 Strike or incident?
 The central question is: How resilient is Mallorca's airport operation to long-lasting stoppages?

 In the early morning, when the first rolling suitcases crunch across the tarmac and taxi drivers turn up their radios, another sound has recently been in the air: anxious glances at flight apps.
-From Friday, ground staff employed by Ryanair will start work stoppages.
-The action begins with three consecutive days (August 15, 16 and 17) and continues until the end of the year — on Wednesdays, Fridays, Saturdays and Sundays.
+From Friday, Ryanair ground staff strikes will start work stoppages.
+The action begins with three consecutive days (August 15, 16 and 17) (reported in Ryanair strike at Palma airport) and continues until the end of the year — on Wednesdays, Fridays, Saturdays and Sundays.

 What exactly is at stake — and when?